aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

 3. Register your node in the Aptos Community Platform.

   Navigate to the [Aptos Community page](https://aptoslabs.com/community) and register your node.
-Provide your account address, your owner public key, and your validator's network addresses.
+Provide your account address, your operator public key, and your validator's network addresses.
+The operator public key is the  `account_public_key` from the "aptosbot.yaml" file for the validator node.

 4. If your node passes healthcheck, you will be prompted to complete the KYC process.